rayguna/pyDEXP/README.md

 #### 1. About the Package

-The DEXP v1.0.0 module within the pyDEXP package is used for generating and analyzing a 2^k full-factorial design matrix.
+The dexp v1.0.0 module within the pyDEXP package is used for generating and analyzing a 2^k full-factorial design matrix.

 In this initial version, the pyDEXP package contains a dexp v1.0.0 module that contains the FullFactorial class.